Created on Tuesday, 22 June 2010 19:21

 Conclusion: Prevention and Precaution

 We must implement measures to protect our electrical power grids from a catastrophic Electro-Magnetic Pulse (EMP) event caused by a super solar Coronal Mass Ejection (CME).
-Without intervention our modern civilisation remains utterly defenceless.
-Clean water, fresh food, lighting, comfortable shelter, mobility, communication, safety and security, would no longer be available or accessible, without electricity.
-The electrical power grids enable the superior quality of lifestyle and advanced standard of living within our 21st century tightly networked civilisation.
+Without intervention, our modern civilization remains utterly defenseless.
+Clean water, fresh food, lighting, comfortable shelter, mobility, communication, safety, and security, would no longer be available or accessible, without electricity.
+The electrical power grids enable the superior quality of lifestyle and advanced standard of living within our 21st century tightly networked civilization.
 Without modern technology at our fingertips, we would collectively revert back to sub-standard survival living circa 5000 BC within a matter of weeks.
-We no longer have skills or equipment to live as we did a thousand years ago.
-In such a scenario, sustainable off grid communities — cities or regions using alternative energy sources — may fair better.
-Avoiding some of the damage, they may be able to sustain some degree of normalcy, working infrastructure and capability.
+We no longer have the skills or equipment to live as we did a thousand years ago.
+In such a scenario, sustainable off-grid communities — cities or regions using alternative energy sources — may fare better.
+Avoiding some of the damage, they may be able to sustain some degree of normalcy, working infrastructure, and capability.

 1. The private sector;

 to take special precautions for the future when a colossal solar storm surges through the earth.
 Smaller components and communications equipment — necessary to maintain continuity of operations during an emergency — also need to be protected from an EMP event.
 The time to initiate pre-emptive action is now before a super solar flare takes us back to circa 5000 BC?